KagemaNjoroge/contacts/README.md

 flutter run
 ```

+TODO:

+- [ ] Add tests
+- [ ] Internationalization
       If you like this project, please leave a star 🌟